 Amount of influence of Jaish al-Fatah in the life of Syria, and its commitment to inclusive nationalism for Syria.

 - Determining the rank of Jaish al-Fatah according to the amount of its influence on life in Syria.
 As shown in the chart below, Jaish al-Fatah ranked 39th most influential prime actor.

 - Assessing and classifying Russia according to its commitment to inclusive nationalism for Syria (also indicated in the same row by the colored rectangle).
-Of the 25 prime actors who participated in the assessments, more agreed that Jaish al-Fatah falls under the category of 'Opportunistic'.
-A prime actor assessed as Opportunistic is seen as willing to build a sovereign, stable, inclusive, and developing Syria, but only when it serves its own interests.
+Of the 25 prime actors who participated in the assessments, more agreed that Jaish al-Fatah falls under the category of 'Following'.
+A prime actor assessed as Following is seen as willing to build a sovereign, stable, inclusive, and developing Syria, but only when it serves its own interests.